 *** I don't think there always ''has'' to be a Valkyrie active on Midgard.
 From how Odin speaks in the first game, it came off to me like there hadn't been a Valkyrie working for a while, and he was calling her up to do one last shopping trip before Ragnarok started.

 **** The Valkyries are awakened in a cycle however.
-So if Lenneth was reawakened, there was a period before the original game where Hrist was the active Valkyrie.
+With Silmeria out of the picture, Odin and Freya are left alternating between Hrist and Lenneth.
+So if Lenneth was reawakened, there has to have been a period between the original game and ''Covenant of the Plume'' where Hrist was the active Valkyrie.